 I’m not a huge fan of multitasking, so I try to focus on one thought.
 When the brain tries to do two things at once, it divides and conquers, dedicating one-half of our gray matter to each task, new research shows.
 But forget about adding another mentally taxing task: The work also reveals that the brain can’t effectively handle more than two complex, related activities at once.
 Multitasking Splits the Brainby Gisela Telis.

 The whole point of writing is to get your thoughts down on paper or on a word processor.
 If the thoughts aren’t yet formed or I’m not sure of the direction the writing should take, I don’t seek out things to keep me busy until inspiration strikes.
 I begin writing about the chatter inside my head.
 With 3 to 4 dozen thoughts per minute, there’s plenty to write about.
 I just let the words flow.
 I don’t try to direct the ideas, I simply record the thoughts that are in my head.
 This exercise has nothing to do with the writing I should be doing, but I’m also not sitting around waiting for inspiration, If anything, I force inspiration by documenting the static in my mind.
 Once I begin writing, thoughts begin to gel and peculate and within no time, I’m humming along with the muse and back on track with my primary writing.
 As for the dribble I wrote while clearing my head, that’s filed away as a reference for future writing projects.

 I don’t truly believe there is a thing called Writer’s Block.
 It’s simply a term writers tack onto those occasions when their brain is constipated, filled with too many thoughts.
-I don’t give myself permission to get bogged down in a concept that’s counterproductive.
+I don’t give myself permission to get bogged down in a counterproductive concept.
 Writer’s Block is real, I know cause I have a wooden block that sits on my desk.
 It’s etched with “Writer’s Block” on the side.

 For me, that’s Writer’s Block.